An Infringement on privacy or a new road for businesses to track progress – The new Facebook View Tags does pose some serious questions.

 On the other side though, this new move is surely going to be liked by businesses all around the world who are thinking of advertising on Facebook.
 They are sure to do be able to research and analyze in a better way as well as put together the ROI Analysis process.

 What’s to be seen is whether Facebook actually manages to keep the process clean and personal details are not stored and used for other purposes.
-For now, it is a great new technique that can make things a lot easier for online businesses.
+For now, it is a great new technology that can make things a lot easier for online businesses.